dafny-lang/dafny/Source/IntegrationTests/TestFiles/LitTests/LitTest/server/README.md

 Note, the base64 encoding actually contains more information than just a program.
 It also contains the path to the original program that created the transcript, and another couple of fields.
-This information is not output using `-decode` above, so even if you don't make any change to `plain.transcript`, you may not get back exactly what you stared with.
+This information is not output using `-decode` above, so even if you don't make any change to `plain.transcript`, you may not get back exactly what you started with.
 (In the unlikely event that you will actually need that information for a test, you're on your own.
 It may help to see the "unmarshal" and "marshal" commands in Server.cs.)